peterkeller/peterkeller.github.io/_posts/2012-04-22-reading-and-writing-utc-timestamps-to.md

 blogger_orig_url: http://peter-on-java.blogspot.com/2012/04/reading-and-writing-utc-timestamps-to.html
 ---

-## Problem

 Reading and writing UTC timestamps to a database when the default timezone may change.
 E.g., this might happen in an application server if an application running in the same JRE changes the default timezone as follows:

 {% highlight java %}
 TimeZone.setDefault(TimeZone.getTimeZone("Europe/Zurich"));
 {% endhighlight %}

-## Solution
-The easiest solution to solve this problem I know is to create an own mapping type extending the standard Hibernate timestamp type <code>org.hibernate.type.TimestampType</code>:
+The easiest solution to solve this problem I know is to create an own mapping type extending the standard Hibernate timestamp type `org.hibernate.type.TimestampType`:
 {% highlight java %}
 package ch.meteoswiss.commons.hibernate;